 |4-Way Speaker||50 Hz to +20 kHz||Shallow||Firm & Deep||Over the Top depth|

 Low-frequency Range Performance

 They all are not deep in the lower end of the frequencies.
 They can’t provide satisfying bass.
 Now, you might be thinking about where to get the deep lower frequencies.

 Only a subwoofer has a bigger woofer that can create these frequencies.
-A good build subwoofer can go down to 20 Hz or furthermore.
+A well built subwoofer can go down to 20 Hz or further.
 That’s why the surround sound always has a subwoofer in the system.